-The Cohort B2 of this Platfom study (NCT05750628) is the open-label, randomized, two-arm combination therapy evaluating a single oral dose of up to three anti-malarial agents as a loose combination vs. standard of care (SoC), Coartem in adult and adolescent participants.
+The Cohort B2 of this Platfom study (NCT05750628) was the open-label, randomized, two-arm combination therapy evaluating a single oral dose of up to three anti-malarial agents as a loose combination vs. standard of care (SoC), Coartem in adult and adolescent participants.

 Study Type